 Hormone Replacement Therapy (HRT) are a groups of treatments used to help manage the symptoms of menopause.
 If you're experience menopausal symptoms and would like treatment, you should consider HRT.

-At Zava, we provide an easy, online service for testing for menopause, starting vaginal HRT or reordering systemic HRT (that affects your whole body) easily online.
+At Zava, we provide an easy, online service for testing for menopause, starting vaginal HRT, or reordering systemic HRT (that affects your whole body).
 Fill out a short online assessment and your Zava Doctor will check if your treatment is still right for you.
 If it is, your order will be sent to your preferred address.

 No results found.